Free Products

 Yes, you can.
 Many recipes include notes on which recipe can use altercations or substitutions such as dairy free or gluten free options.
 However, substitutions may slightly change the texture or flavor.

-What is my cookies/cake didn't turn out right?
+What if my cookies/cake didn't turn out right?

 No worries.
 Baking takes practice and lots of patience; it's a science.
-If you have any questions with how your recipe turned out please don't hesitate to contact us and we will be happy to help.
-You can also check out the FAQS for any trouble shooting questions in baking.
+If you have any questions with how your recipe turned out please don't hesitate to contact us and we will do our best to help.
+You can also check out the FAQS for any trouble shooting questions under the baking category.

-You will know when you cookies are done with it's not wet at the top and it's dry (cooked).
+You will know when your cookies are done when it's not wet at the top (shiny) and it's dry (cooked).

 Tip: Always use room temperature ingredients for better results.
-For example: room temperature butter (can sit out for 30min to an hour depending the temperature of the room) and room temperature eggs (leave out for 30minutes or an hour) If I am in a hurry I will microwave my butter into 3-10 second increments turning the butter different directions for even heating (be careful not to heat too much or it will melt) until it's soft. (meaning when you make an indent on the butter and it still hold it's shape and not melted) and I will place my eggs in a bowl of lukewarm water to make my eggs room temperature.
+For example: room temperature butter (can sit out for 30 min to an hour depending the temperature of the room).
+Room temperature eggs (leave out for 30 minutes or an hour).
+If I am in a hurry I will microwave my butter into 10 second increments about 3-4 times turning the butter different directions for even heating (be careful not to heat too much or it will melt) until it's soft. (meaning when you make an indent on the butter and it still holds it's shape; not melted) I also place my eggs in a bowl of lukewarm water to make my eggs room temperature.
 Never put them in a bowl of hot water or it may cook ur eggs

 If your baked goods taste soapy it can also be that you added too much chemical levening (baking soda or baking powder) or it can be expired.
-Over beating the dough or adding too much leavening can also cause a cakey cookie.
+Over beating the dough or adding too much leavening can also cause a cakey cookie or drying out your cake if it has. too much gluten.
+Incorrect oven temperatures, or inaccurate ingredient measurements can also affect the taste and texture of the cake or cookie/recipe.
+Other common issues can be, opening the door too early while your cake is rising causing it to deflate, or under baking, and too much sugar/fat.

 Why did my cookies spread too much?
 Or uneven in size/shape?